iterative/dvc.org/public/static/docs/command-reference/gc.md

   as well as in the workspace (implies `-w`).
 Useful for keeping data for all experiment versions ever used in the history of the project.

-- `-w`, `--workspace` - remove files in local cache that are not referenced in the workspace. **This behavior is dangerous.** This option is enabled automatically if `--all-tags` or `--all-branches` are used.

 - `-p <paths>`, `--projects <paths>` - if a single remote or a single cache is shared among different projects (e.g. a configuration like the one described [here](/doc/use-cases/shared-development-server)), this option can be used to specify a list of them (each project is a path) to keep data that is currently referenced from them.

-- `-c`, `--cloud` - remove files in remote storage in addition to local cache.
-  **This behavior is dangerous.** It removes datasets, models or other files that are not linked in the current commit (unless `-a` or `-T` are also used).
+- `-c`, `--cloud` - remove files in remote storage in addition to the local cache. **This behavior is dangerous.** It removes datasets, models or other files that are not referenced in the current workspace (unless `-a`/`-T`/`--all-commits` are also used).
 The default remote is used unless a specific one is given with `-r`.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to collect unused objects from